hackclub/hackclub/workshops/login_auth/README.md

 }
 ```

-So here is your final JavaScript code:
+Here is your final JavaScript code:
 ```javascript
 firebase.auth().onAuthStateChanged(function(user) {
   if (user) {